auraphp/Aura.Sql/README.md

 extension of the native _PDO_, code already using the native _PDO_ or typehinted to the native _PDO_ can use _Aura\Sql\Pdo_ without any changes.

-> N.b.: Unlike other Aura libraries, this package is compatible with PHP 5.3,
+> N.b.: This package is compatible with PHP 5.3; most Aura libraries require
-> not just PHP 5.4.
+> PHP 5.4.

-Added functionality in _Aura.Sql_ includes:
+Added functionality in _Aura.Sql_ over the native _PDO_ includes:

 - **Lazy connection.** _Aura\Sql\Pdo_ connects to the database only on method calls that require a connection.
 This means you can create an